h2oai/sparkling-water/r/README.md

 ## Connecting to Spark

-First we connect to Spark.
 The call to `library(rsparkling)` will make the H2O functions available on the R search path and will also ensure that the dependencies required by the Sparkling Water package are included when we connect to Spark.

 ``` r
 library(sparklyr)  # Spark + R